-1. The reasonable suspicion standard of Richards is broader than the restrictive test relied upon by the majority.
+1. The reasonable suspicion standard of Richards and the significance of Banks

 The Richards opinion was the result of repeated attempts by the government to obtain judicial approval of a blanket no-knock exception in drug cases.
 In an earlier decision, Wilson v.
 Arkansas (1995) 514 U.S. 927 [115 S.Ct.
 1914], the Supreme Court held that while the method of an officer's entry into a dwelling is relevant to the reasonableness of a search or seizure, the Constitution does not mandate a rigid rule of announcement that ignores "countervailing law enforcement interests."
 (Id. at p.
 934.)
 The court left to the lower courts the task of determining what those relevant countervailing factors might be, but noted in remanding that factors such as a reasonable belief officer safety might be imperiled or that easily disposable narcotics might be destroyed could constitute such countervailing factors.
 (Id. at pp. 936-937.)